Set#

 Recall that maxd is a scalar, i and j are sets, can_do is a dynamic set and d is a two-dimensional parameter.
 Note that the conditional set is the dynamic set can_do.
 The assignment may be rewritten in the following way:

 Here the indexed operation is filtered through the dynamic set can_do, a where[] condition is not necessary.
+Similarly the assignment to determine the flight connection of the longest possible distance originally written as:

 Sets as Sequences: Ordered Sets#